Death Row Inmate's Fate Hangs in the Balance as New Evidence Emerges

 Fri Oct 10 2025

-The Texas Court of Criminal Appeals has granted a temporary reprieve to Robert Roberson III, who has been on death row for over two decades.
+Robert Roberson III, a Texas man on death row for over two decades, has been given a temporary reprieve.
+The Texas Court of Criminal Appeals recently halted his execution, scheduled for mid-October.
 This decision has sparked a mix of relief and controversy among lawmakers and the public.

 Roberson was convicted in 2003 for the death of his 2-year-old daughter, Nikki.
 He has always maintained his innocence.
-New evidence has surfaced, suggesting that Nikki's death might have been accidental or due to natural causes, such as severe pneumonia or a fall from bed.
+Over the years, new evidence has surfaced, suggesting that Nikki's death might have been accidental or due to natural causes, such as severe pneumonia or a fall from bed.

 However, not everyone agrees.
 Texas Attorney General Ken Paxton's office has been pushing for Roberson's execution, arguing that his conviction has been affirmed multiple times.
 They even resurfaced a sexual abuse allegation against Roberson that wasn't presented during his trial, aiming to sway public opinion.